jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

  #.
 When a **MORoute** is considered (its **Filters** are validated against a received SMS MO), Jasmin will use
     its **Connector** to send the SMS MO.

+Check :doc:`/routing/index` for more details about Jasmin's routing.

 When adding a MO Route, the following parameters are required:

  * **type**: One of the supported MO Routes: DefaultRoute, StaticMORoute, RandomRoundrobinMORoute